-7. Write an algorithm to check if a random integer x is odd or even.
-You can write out a method as a series of steps, draw a flow-chart or use pseudo-code.
+- 7. Write an algorithm to check if a random integer x is odd or even.
+Write out a method as a series of steps, draw a flow-chart or use pseudo-code. - 8.
+Using MATLAB, run each of the demos on the next page.(Remember, you can use MATLAB online if need be see Page 2).